 At the Louisiana Cajun-Zydeco Festival, the Foundation is celebrating spring in New Orleans not only with great performances but also with outstanding local art and everyone's favorite seafood, crawfish.

-New this year: On March 27th, the Foundation will host a free an indoor concert made for dancing at the George and Joyce Wein Jazz & Heritage Center.
+New this year: On Friday, March 27, the Foundation will host a free an indoor concert made for dancing at the George and Joyce Wein Jazz & Heritage Center.
 At 8pm, Yvette Landry & the Jukes, with special guest, Warren Storm, will perform.
 At 9pm, The Magnolia Sisters will take the stage.
 Admission is free and doors open at 7:30pm.

 As always, there will be food vendors, an arts market, and kids activities.
 Crawfish will be a major theme at this year's festival.